alexch/codelikethis/public/lessons/react/class_v_functional_components.md

 The two most common hooks are `useState` and `useEffect`

-`useState` is used to set up state, and state
+`useState` is used to set up, and manipulate state

 # Which Should I Use?